yuh8/TensorVAE/README.md

 The qm9 molecular property prediction data is available [here](https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/qm9.csv) and [here](https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/gdb9.tar.gz)

-The train, validation, test smiles for reproducing the *Drugs* conformation generation experiment is available [here](https://www.dropbox.com/sh/v7gcvqoyvgpckum/AAAKR7jsYIF08uu7IkotNJLla?dl=0)
+The train, validation, test smiles for reproducing the *Drugs* conformation generation experiment will be available upon acceptance of the paper.

 ## Training and testing
 **Conformation generation**